mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

 ## Project Task Details resolved during the assignment given to the student.

 In the starter code provided, the program crashed when the window was closed.
-There was a small bug hidden somewhere, which has something to do with improper memory management.
-So your first warm-up task was to find this bug and remove it.
+There was a small bug hidden, which was related to improper memory management.
+So first warm-up task was to find this bug and remove it.

-Aside from the bug mentioned above, there were five additional major student tasks in the Memory Management chatbot project, which are:
+Aside from the bug mentioned above, there were five additional major student tasks in the Memory Management chatbot project:

 ### Task 1 : Exclusive Ownership 1